goodyduru/goodyduru.github.io/_posts/2022-07-07-building-oauth.md

 categories: authentication web-programming
 ---

 OAuth (**O**pen **A**uthorization) is an open standard for access delegation, commonly used as a way for internet users to grant websites or applications access to their information on other websites without giving them the passwords.
 It's quite a mouthful, right?
-That's the definition from [Wikipedia](https://en.wikipedia.org/wiki/OAuth) for the specification behind the _Login With Facebook_, _Login With Google_ and _Login with [Fill In Popular Site]_ buttons we see when we want to register or login to our various accounts on the web.
+That's the definition from [Wikipedia](https://en.wikipedia.org/wiki/OAuth) for the specification behind the _Login With Facebook_, _Login With Google_ and _Login with [Fill In Popular Site]_ buttons we see whenever we want to register or login to our various web accounts.

 This post tries to explain the workings behind the spec.
 The post is for those that are interested in the implementation of the standard.
 If you just want to include the different login/register buttons on your site, I'd advise that you use the relevant libraries from the identity providers you wish to use.